Quick ‘n Easy Non-toxic DIY Cleaner to Make Your Faucet Sparkle

 I love my utility sink!
 It’s so convenient to be able to clean paint and concrete — yes, I do cast concrete and work with paints & glues often — without having to be concerned about damaging the kitchen faucet.
 Problem is, all these materials make it dirty in no time.
 And once dried, they’re not easy to remove—trust me.
-But lately I’ve been perfecting a recipe that removes soap scum and debris with minimal work.
-Read on to learn how to make yours.
+But lately I’ve been perfecting a recipe that removes soap scum and debris with

 So.
 Now, you want to know the recipe, right?
 Grab a lemon and baking soda because it’s so easy that you’ll want to try it right away!
 Ready?
 Go!